Renewing your retirement visa in Thailand: what are the legal requirements in 2025?

 Visa O-X (Long stay – 10 years)

-The O-X non-immigrant visa is a long-term visa offered to nationals of 14 countries who are over 50 years of age.
-This visa offers a 10-year stay and is therefore subject to stricter conditions.
+The O-X non-immigrant visa is a long-term visa for nationals of 14 countries over 50 years old.
+It allows a 10-year stay and has stricter conditions.

-It is important that you consult your embassy to find out the visa requirements, which may change depending on your country of origin.
+Consult your embassy to check visa requirements, as they may change depending on your country.

 What are the general conditions for renewing a retirement visa in Thailand?